Eldon Bernard Schuster: Priesthood

 Schuster was ordained to the priesthood in Great Falls, Montana, by Archbishop Edwin Vincent O’Hara for the Diocese of Great Falls on May 27, 1937.
 He made his postgraduate studies at Oxford University in England (1938–1939) and served as vice-chancellor of the diocese (1941–1943).
 Schuster served as rector of St. Ann's Cathedral in Great Falls (1943–1946) before attending Saint Louis University in St. Louis, Missouri.
 He became superintendent of Catholic schools in the diocese in 1946, and was named a domestic prelate by the Vatican in 1949.

 Auxiliary Bishop and Bishop of Great Falls

 On October 30, 1961, Schuster was appointed auxiliary bishop of Great Falls and titular bishop of Amblada by Pope John XXIII.
 He received his episcopal consecration at St. Ann's Cathedral on December 21, 1961, from Archbishop Egidio Vagnozzi, with Bishops William Joseph Condon and Joseph Michael Gilmore serving as co-consecrators.
-Following the death of Bishop Condon, Schuster was named the fourth bishop of Great Falls on December 2, 1967by Pope Paul VI.
+Following the death of Bishop Condon, Schuster was named the fourth bishop of Great Falls on December 2, 1967 by Pope Paul VI.

 After ten years as bishop, Schuster resigned; Paul VI accepted his resignation on December 27, 1977.Eldon Schuster died in Great Falls on September 4, 1998, at age 87.